arab07/instaflow/README.md

 - Use Strong Password (which contains standard password chars + longest as possible).
 - Use 2F Authentication.
 - Do not use Passwords associated with Names (for example name123).

-### PyNacl Or PyCryptodome Not Installed?

-- The problem if the module is not installed is the Termux application which has problems during the installation.
-- You don't use Termux from play'store you should use ["Version-117"](https://f-droid.org/repo/com.termux_117.apk) or ["Version-118"](https://f-droid.org/repo/com.termux_118.apk).
-- Delete Termux data if the problem cannot be resolved.
-- I hope you run **"$ apt update -y && apt upgrade -y"** until everything is installed properly.

 ##